LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

       not be changed without first calling :c:func:`SPRKStepReInit()`.

       If this routine is not called, the Lagrange interpolation module will be used.

-      Our testing indicates that Lagrange interpolation does a better job of conserving quantites than Hermite interpolation.
+      Our testing has shown that Lagrange interpolation typically performs well in this regard, while Hermite interpolation does not.

 .. c:function:: int SPRKStepSetInterpolantDegree(void* arkode_mem, int degree)

-   Specifies the degree of the polynomial interpolant used for dense output (i.e. interpolation of solution output values and implicit method predictors).
+   Specifies the degree of the polynomial interpolant used for dense output (i.e. interpolation of solution output values).

    :param arkode_mem: pointer to the SPRKStep memory block.
    :param degree: requested polynomial degree.